Making Time for Wellness

 LifeWorks Courses

-LifeWorks integrates the process of self-inquiry into traditional learning by combining scholarship with creative expression, mindfulness and other embodied practices through 3 unit courses such as Tools for a Meaningful Life, Body Mapping, and Trauma, Healing, and Empowerment.
+LifeWorks integrates the process of self-inquiry into traditional learning by combining scholarship with creative expression, mindfulness and other embodied practices through 1, 2, or 3 unit courses such as The Psychology of Stoked, Body Mapping, and Meeting the Moment: Inner Resources for Hard Times.

 Wellness Courses